12th May 2021

 In our experience, children benefit from an authentically connected curriculum.
 Alongside the history resources, we wrote a series of companion art and design or design and technology projects.
 These enable children to explore historical aspects in different contexts and sometimes in more depth.
 For instance, in Year 3, when children learn about the Beaker pots, they begin to understand how the technology of the Beaker folk pottery influenced everyday life and vice versa.
 Likewise, in our Dynamic Dynasties project, children explore the Shang Dynasty’s bronze casts and begin to appreciate the complexities of this technique from a period synchronous with the Chinese Bronze Age.

-A great deal of work, love and expertise has gone into the making of this history curriculum.
+A great deal of work, love and expertise has gone into the making of this history curriculum, and how it interconnects with the other subjects in Curriculum 22.
 It’s taken nearly two years to produce, and I’m immensely proud of what we have achieved.
 But the real thrill, for me, is to see it being brought to life so beautifully in schools across the country.
 That’s what a curriculum is all about, after all.

-Here is some of the kind feedback that we’ve received about the new curriculum projects.
+Here is some of the kind feedback that we’ve received about the curriculum projects.

 “Absolutely love the level of detail in the knowledge–rich projects.’’
 Claire Wilkes, Teacher, Wolverhampton